mendrik/feather/feather-docs/content/decorators/index.md

 ### bubble

-If set to true, it Will bubble the dom event beyond the widget's root element.
+If set to true, it will bubble the dom event beyond the widget's root element.
 Feather cancels event propagation by default so it is possible to have nested Widgets of the same class and scope their events accordingly.

 ## @Media